pearcej/complex/_sources/ScaleFreeNetworks/Exercises.rst

                     break
         return G

 Compute the number of actors in the graph and the average degree.
-Plot the PMF of degree on a log-log scale.
-Also plot the CDF of degree on a log-x scale, to see the general shape of the distribution, and on a log-log scale, to see whether the tail follows a power law.
+Plot the PMF of degree on a :math:`log-log` scale.
+Also plot the CDF of degree on a :math:`log-x` scale, to see the general shape of the distribution, and on a :math:`log-log` scale, to see whether the tail follows a power law.

 Note: The actor network is not connected, so you might want to use ``nx.connected_component_subgraphs`` to find connected subsets of the nodes.